The top 7 art investment-related questions to finally get what it is all about.

 - Finding dealers such as auction houses or galleries

-- Agreeing on the terms of the transactions or praying for a favorable outcome
+- Agreeing on the terms of the transactions or praying for a favourable outcome

 What is an art fund?